iamsniffles/serverless-etl-demo/README.md

 - **Charge**
 - **Card**

 There's no need to define target tables on your database.
-The tables will be created during ingestion process if not exists yet (thanks to [dataset](https://dataset.readthedocs.io/en/latest/) package!).
+The target tables will be created during ingestion process if not exists yet (thanks to [dataset](https://dataset.readthedocs.io/en/latest/) package!).
 And if you see your database after a sucessfull API hit, there are 5 tables there.

 - `event`
 - `charge`